Ryannn06/Ryannn06/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on data analysis projects using Python and SQL
+- 🔭 I’m currently working on SQL and Python data projects
 - 🌱 I’m currently learning data analytics
 - 👯 I’m looking to collaborate on data projects and dashboards
-- 🤔 I’m looking for help with improving my data skills
+- 🤔 I’m looking for help with improving my tech skills
 - 💬 Ask me about creative and analytic ideas
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: meow meow 🐾